Da Yu and the Birth of the Chinese Civilisation

 How did he control the flood?

-Yu surveyed the land and instead of blocking the water, his plan was to divert the main Yellow River at the down flow into several smaller rivers.
+Yu surveyed the land, and instead of blocking the water, his plan was to divert the main Yellow River downstream into several smaller rivers.

-This reduces the volume of water in the Yellow River so that instead of a single major artery, Yu created 9 smaller rivers to prevent the bank from breaching.
-This “Yu controls the 9 rivers” (禹治九河) became the method used for managing flood and improving irrigation for future dynasties.
+This reduced the volume of water in the Yellow River, so that, instead of a single major artery, Yu created 9 smaller rivers to prevent the banks from breaching.
+This “Yu controls the 9 rivers” (禹治九河) became the method used for managing floods and improving irrigation for future dynasties.

-This also created an irrigation system for the people living in the Central Plains, improving the agricultural output significantly.
+This also created an irrigation system for people living in the Central Plains, significantly improving agricultural output.

 The process shaped the region into nine provinces (or zhou).
 These were Jizhou (冀州), Yanzhou (兗州), Qingzhou (靑州), Xuzhou (徐州), Yangzhou (揚州), Jingzhou (荊州), Yuzhou (豫州), Liangzhou (梁州) and Yongzhou (雍州)

 It took thirteen years, during which Yu travelled across the land, redirecting rivers and digging channels.
-Yu’s success also led to improving the lives of many other tribes in these provinces.
+Yu’s success also improved the lives of many other tribes in these provinces.
 The process of working together also brought them together and led to the birth of China’s first dynasty.

 Perseverance and Dedication